I am Rahul, I did my engineering from Rungta college in Bhilai of 2017 batch.

 In the quest for growth, we had lowered the bar and needless to say it diluted excellence at eLitmus.
 In the last two years, the process for raising it again started.
 I need to further up the bar significantly.

 Prove to the world that Millennial do not run after money only.
-They are forced to look at salary as most of the companies do not offer attractive work.
-After all some of the best brains in their 30s/40s/50s are working with Delhi Government to solve the education puzzle.
+They are forced to look at salary as most of the companies do not offer attractive work content.
+After all some of the best brains in their 30s/40s/50s are working with Delhi Government to solve the education puzzle without charging a Rupee.
 So do not only get great folks to work for eLitmus but then work with managers to ensure that they are always stretched and create a workplace they fall in love with.

 So where do I begin?
 At eLitmus, we have two frameworks we use for problem-solving.
 Cannot get into details as they are proprietary to us.
 One of the points is that when you do not have a solution - use brute force (lots of hard work).
 Over a period of time use learnings and optimise.